tiennguyen-lab/Pizza_sales_sql/README.md

-# 🍕PIZZA SALES ANALYSIS USING SQL
+# PIZZA SALES ANALYSIS USING SQL
 # 📝 Project Introduction

 This project focuses on analyzing Year-to-Date (YTD) sales performance of a US-based e-commerce company using SQL.